 If the eyes will be on Ricciardo from Friday to Sunday, they will also be on the result of the work carried out on the Melbourne circuit.
 During the circuit’s prolonged absence from the calendar, several corners have been modified and their entrances widened in order to increase overtaking opportunities.
 And according to Ricciardo, this objective will be fulfilled.

 “I think you are going to see a totally different Sunday”he launched, adding: “[Le circuit] looks really good.
-I was a bit involved in the circuit redesign discussions a few years ago, when [les organisateurs du GP d’Australie] started to think about what to do to try to improve the race.
+I was a bit involved in the circuit redesign discussions a few years ago, when [les organisateurs du GP d’Australie] started to think regarding what to do to try to improve the race.
 [Melbourne] has always been a fun circuit but on Sunday overtaking was a bit difficult due to the nature of the layout.
 So really, the idea was to try to make Sunday a bit more exciting, with a bit more overtaking.”

 Daniel Ricciardo, McLaren

-Beyond overtaking, changes to the Melbourne circuit have made the track much faster, which could benefit McLaren.
+Beyond overtaking, changes to the Melbourne circuit have made the track much faster, which might benefit McLaren.
 The British team had taken the hit in Bahrain, a circuit with several slow corners, before pick up colors on the long straights of Jeddah.
 Ricciardo hopes so open your counter this weekend, even if his fans dream of a better result.

 “In Bahrain, for the first race of the year, we were clearly in trouble”he explained.
 “It was a technical circuit, quite winding, and then we went to Saudi Arabia, [sur un circuit] much smoother.
 I think the weekend in Melbourne will be very close [du week-end de Djeddah], and we were much more competitive.
 So hopefully that bodes well.”